How to Create an Automated Email Briefing in 2026: 9 Proven Steps

 | Scale to team | 30 min | Multiply benefits |

-- 13 hours per week can be saved with email automation (ActiveCampaign 2025)
+- 13 hours per week saved on average with email automation (ActiveCampaign 2025)

-- 28% of workweek is spent on email for knowledge workers (McKinsey)
+- 28% of the workweek consumed by email for knowledge workers (McKinsey Global Institute)

 Related video from YouTube